rickypinci/performance-antipattern-models-qn/README.md

 - *runSensorNet_IEO.py* allows generating data for Figure 12.
 - *runSensorNet_WWI.py* allows generating data for Figure 13.
 - *analysis_case_study.ipynb* allows generating Table 6 and plotting Figures 11, 12, and 13.
 - *runSensorNet.py* allows generating data for any other configuration of the sensor net case study.
 You can test different configurations by changing variables from line 110 to line 138.
-Once data are generated, you can use the *analysis_case_study.ipynb* notebook to plot them (after having changed the input file).
+Once data are generated, you can use the *analysis_case_study.ipynb* notebook to plot them (after changing the input file).
 - *results/* directory comes with all data required to plot Figures 3, 7, 11, 12, and 13 in case you do not want to run all the simulation.

 ## Prerequisites